nsdiv/spring-boot-java8-java7-prop-loading/README.md

-Found a weird bug in spring boot (or is it JAVA 8?).
+Found a bug in spring boot (or is it JAVA 8?).
 The precedence of loading the profiles is reversed when I switch between JAVA 7 and JAVA 8.
+Reference to git issue - https://github.com/spring-projects/spring-boot/issues/4111

 Steps to reproduce
 ------------------